Jorgezepmed/Python_ApexAssignment/README.md

 # Apex Coding Assignment

-This repository contains the code for the Apex Coding Assignment, which involves cutting a video into 1-minute clips, creating a PostgreSQL table, and ingesting video data into the table.
+This repository contains the code for the Apex Coding Assignment.
+This project is designed to cut a video into 1-minute clips and perform data analysis on them..

+## Author
+Author: Jorge Zepeda

 ## Environment Setup